Deltares/hydromt_wflow/docs/getting_started/installation.rst

 .. code-block:: console

-  $ mamba create -n hydromt-wflow -c conda-forge hydromt_wflow
+  $ conda create -n hydromt-wflow -c conda-forge hydromt_wflow

 Then, activate the environment (as stated by mamba/conda) to start making use of HydroMT Wflow: